kristof-becode/Document-Clustering/README.md

 ```
 cosim = (X * X.T).toarray()
 ```
-Result is a matrix of 609x609 items of document-to-document cosine similartiy value, with a value of 1 on the diagonal, representing the cosine similarity of a document with itself.
+Result is a matrix of 609x609 items of document-to-document cosine similarity value, with a value of 1 on the diagonal, representing the cosine similarity of a document with itself.

 A histogram of the cosine similarity values: